Criss-Wang/PowerGym/docs/source/api/core/protocols.rst

 **How it works:**

-1. GridAgent broadcasts an electricity price ($/MWh)
+1. GridAgent broadcasts an electricity price ($/MWh) via messages
 2. Devices optimize locally to maximize profit at that price
 3. ESS charges when price is low, discharges when high
 4. DG generates more when price is high

+**Composition:**
+- Communication: PriceCommunicationProtocol (broadcasts price messages)
+- Action: DecentralizedActionProtocol (devices act independently)

 **Parameters:**